samhitapn/SOLYNTA_PilotProject/README.md

  4. Install the previously cloned django git repository

-        python3 -m pip install -e /path/to/your/local/clone/django/    #Replace path with the location of the django clone in your local system
+        python -m pip install -e /path/to/your/local/clone/django/    #Replace path with the location of the django clone in your local system

 #### Django_crontab